geoparser/geolocator-2.0/README.md

 To run the fuzzy match algorithm in edu.cmu.geoparser.nlp.spelling, please see the instructions in FuzzyGeoMatch project.

-Please send email to gelern@cs.cmu.edu if you find any bug or have any question, or any suggestions.
+Please send email to wei.zhang@cs.cmu.edu or gelern@cs.cmu.edu if you find any bug or have any question, or any suggestions.

 Thank you.